microsoft/Windows-Machine-Learning/README.md

 For additional information on Windows ML, including step-by-step tutorials and how-to guides, please visit the [Windows ML documentation](https://docs.microsoft.com/en-us/windows/ai/).

-## Pre-release APIs

-These samples use the [Windows.AI.MachineLearning APIs](https://docs.microsoft.com/uwp/api/windows.ai.machinelearning), a pre-released product which may be substantially modified before it’s commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.

 ## Requirements

 - [Visual Studio 2017 Version 15.7.4 or Newer](https://developer.microsoft.com/en-us/windows/downloads)